plandex-ai/plandex/README.md

 - [Replit Ghostwriter](https://replit.com/ai)
 - [Grimoire](https://chat.openai.com/g/g-n7Rs0IK86-grimoire)

-In my humble and admittedly biased opinion, Plandex is currently more effective for robust end-to-end development than any of these tools.
+In my humble and biased opinion, Plandex is currently more effective for robust end-to-end development than any of these tools.
 That said, they all have their strengths and are impressive in different ways.
 All have features that Plandex lacks.
 I hope to learn from all of them and incorporate as many of their good ideas as possible.

 ## About the developer 👋